-When the community yard sale rolled around this year, I just couldn’t muster the excitement for it.
-It is a way to get rid of stuff, but I didn’t have the heart to haul my discards outside at 6 a.m. only to stand in the heat for hours and haggle with shoppers over a buck or two.
-And then, at the end of the day, there’s all the stuff that remains.
+When the community yard sale rolls around, do you struggle to muster excitement for it?
+Yes, it is a way to get rid of stuff.
+But who has the heart to haul discards outside at 6 a.m. only to haggle with shoppers over a buck or two?

-Here are my favorite places to go when saddled with hard-to-get-rid-of things:
+Here are some hard-to-get-rid-of things and my favorite places to go when saddled with them:

 Large household goods and appliances

-ReStore: Another destination for used household items and building supplies are these retail outlets that generate funds for Habitat for Humanity.
-A friend at who volunteers at the Restore near her home in Tennessee introduced me to this option.
-I was astonished at the array of things that they sold, including appliances, chandeliers, desk lamps, building materials like doors and stone, towel racks, and more.
-(This story is about getting rid of things, but of course, I managed to buy something: a vintage Underwood typewriter for just $20.
-They usually sell for hundreds.)
-Elin Nordegren, the ex-wife of pro golfer Tiger Woods, donated Sub-Zero refrigerators, temperature-controlled wine coolers and a large fountain to the charity, according to the Palm Beach Post.
+Habitat ReStore: These retail outlets generate funds for Habitat for Humanity.
+A friend at who volunteers at the ReStore near her home in Tennessee introduced me to this option.
+I was astonished at the array of things they sold, including appliances, chandeliers, desk lamps, building materials (like doors and stone), towel racks and more.

-Freecycle: When stuff doesn’t sell, or isn’t handy to donate, Freecycle is your friend.
-Post your item on the site — I always add the disclaimer that I can’t deliver it — and you’ll often find someone will gratefully adopt your item.
-No tax deduction here, but definitely a way to feel better about shedding belongings.
-As the website explains:
+Freecycle: When stuff doesn’t sell or isn’t handy to donate, Freecycle is your friend.
+Post your item on the site — I always add the disclaimer that I won’t deliver it — and you’ll often find someone will gratefully adopt your item.

 Mattresses, electronics and toxic waste

 Pet supplies are often difficult to donate.
-Look at the Animal Humane Society site to find out all about pet supply donations and recycling.
+Look at the Animal Humane Society website to find out all about pet supply donations and recycling.

 Books, CDs and DVDs

-If you have the patience to sell books, there are many sites that can help you, including Cash4Books, BlueRocketBooks and Ebay’s Half.com.
 Wonder how to get the most cash for your books?
-BookScouter.comwill let you compare what your book will bring at various sites.
-Sign onto Amazon’s Trade-In to see how much they will credit you for items you’ve bought from them including books.
+BookScouter will let you compare what your book will bring at various sites.
+Or, check the Amazon Trade-In program to see how much they will credit you for items you’ve bought from them, including books.

-I could have made a few dollars off my old cellphone, but I decided to donate it instead.
+Another option: Donate your phone instead.
 You’ve probably seen collection boxes for organizations that donate phones to crime victims.
 Those are great options, but I chose Cell Phones For Soldiers for my donation.